zelihaerim/Selenium-Basic-Example/README.md

 # Selenium Basic Example

-With filtering some features such as city and model of car, </br>
+Finding specific featured cars from arabam.com website, </br>
-finding specific featured cars from arabam.com website. </br>
+with filtering some features such as city and model of car. </br>